geokapp/arc-variants/README.md

 * `inkscape`
 * `python`

+**Note:** If you use a docker container to build the theme then you don't need to install the above packages on your host.

 **Note:** If your distribution doesn't ship separate development packages you just need GTK 3 instead of the `-dev` packages.

-For the theme to function properly, install the following
+For the theme to function properly, install the following:
 * Gnome Shell, GTK 3.14 - 3.22
 * The `gnome-themes-standard` package
 * The murrine engine.
 This has different names depending on your distro.